savitagup/901NodeIntro-1/Labs/Ch02-Modules-npm/2-npm/README.md

-# Chapter 2 Practice with NPM
+# Chapter 2: Practice with NPM
 ## Objectives:
 * You will use NPM to obtain packages for a project

 ## Steps

+1. If not already created, create a `WIP` directory at the same level as your Demos and Labs folder.
+Ask instructor if you need help with this step.

+1. Within \WIP create a subdirectory called \npm-practice

-1. Open a terminal/command prompt in the /Begin folder.
+1. Open a command prompt (VSCode integrated terminal) and issue this command:

-1. Issue this command:
 `npm init`

 1. Go through the wizard to create a package.json.
 Call the project `timeexample` and accept given defaults.
 You can supply whatever info that you like.
 This is more for you to practice and see the outcome of the wizard.